Cold War (1953–1962): Latin America

 The Eisenhower-Dulles approach sought to overthrow unfriendly governments, but did so in a covert way.
 Throughout much of Latin America, reactionary oligarchies ruled through their alliances with the military elite and the United States.
-Although the nature of the U.S. role in the region was established many years before the Cold War, the Cold War gave U.S. interventionism a new ideological tinge.
+Although the nature of the U.S. role in the region was established a number of years before the Cold War, the Cold War gave U.S. interventionism a new ideological tinge.
 But by the mid-20th century, much of the region passed through a higher state of economic development, which bolstered the power and ranks of the lower classes.
 This left calls for social change and political inclusion more pronounced, thus posing a challenge to the strong U.S. influence over the region's economies.
 By the 1960s, Marxists gained increasing influence throughout the regions, prompting fears in the United States that Latin American instability posed a threat to U.S. national security.

 Future Latin American revolutionaries shifted to guerrilla tactics, particularly following the Cuban Revolution.
 Arbenz fell when his military had deserted him.
 Since then, some future Latin American social revolutionaries and Marxists, most notably Fidel Castro and the Sandinistas in Nicaragua made the army and governments parts of a single unit and eventually set up single party states.
-Overthrowing such regimes would require a war, rather than a simple CIA operation, the landing of Marines, or a crude invasion scheme like the Bay of Pigs Invasion.
+Overthrowing such regimes would require a war, rather than a simple CIA operation, the landing of U.S. Marines, or a crude invasion scheme like the Bay of Pigs Invasion.

+Haiti

+After several coups d'état of Dumarsais Estimé and Paul Magloire which has led to the campaign of 1957 Haitian general election with the Haitian voodoo dictator Dr. François Duvalier (Papa Doc) wins a landslide victory with the highest black majority population on 22 September 1957, with the defeat of Louis Déjoie against the mulatto Haitians throughout the country.
+On 22 October, Duvalier was inaugurated and sworn in as the 34th President of Haiti.
+In 1958, after taking power as Haiti's new leader, the July 1958 Haitian coup attempt led by Alix Pasquet who attempted to overthrow the dictator but failed as he was killed by a grenade at the barracks next to the palace.
+Once he established the Duvalier government, he created a new militia and the secret police that used from the Haitian Mythology as the Tonton Macoutes (known as the Volunteers for National Security, French: Volontaires de la Sécurité Nationale) to secure the regime and making sure he is not overthrown like his predecessors, he continued to the use of ideology as Noirisme, with political and cultural movement at the end of the United States occupation of Haiti.